tadaii/ferencfarkas.org/catalogue/assets/texts/about/finnish-popular-dances .md

 > the plane home I selected the music I wanted to arrange and even started composing it.
 >
 > In my "Finnish folk dances" for string orchestra I used the wedding scene music from the film as well as other folk dances.
 I
-> mixed together these short melodies which, according to tradition, are repeated many times, into Lied and Trios that I assembled in the manner of Western dances (minuet, gavotte…), the whole forming a Suite :
+> mixed together these short melodies which, according to tradition, are repeated many times, into Lied and Trios that I
+> assembled in the manner of Western dances (minuet, gavotte…), the whole forming a Suite in 7 movements :

 {{% /column %}}